-My Care Record is intended to make your health and social care safer and more efficient.
+My Care Record is intended to make your health and social care safer, quicker and more coordinated.

-With access to more information, health and social care professionals will be able to make a more informed decision meaning you should get the most appropriate treatment at the right time.
+With access to more information, health and social care professionals will be able to make more informed decisions, meaning you should get the most appropriate treatment at the right time.

-For instance, hospital based staff will be able to access previous diagnoses, allergies, problems, medications you are already on and any tests you have already undergone, along with relevant social care and mental health information.
+Hospital based staff will be able to access 24/7 previous diagnoses, problems, medications you are already on and any tests you have already undergone, along with relevant social care and mental health information.

-If you need care support it will allow social care professionals to make more informed judgements about the care you need.
+If you need social care support it will allow professionals to make more informed judgements about the services you receive.
 This will speed up their decisions and allow quicker responses from them.

-Sharing this crucial information will help health and social care staff to work more closely together, which should mean there is a much smoother experience for people who need both health and social care services.
+Sharing this crucial information will help health and social care staff to work more closely together, which should help reduce things like drug errors, and improve your experience across health and social care.

 How My Care Record works

-We will not make or keep any copies of the record created once the enquiry is complete.
-Only approved staff can log on to My Care Record.
-As the patient you will be asked for your permission for the record to be viewed and all access is logged so we can track precisely who has accessed the record and for what purpose.
+Only authorised staff can log on to My Care Record.
+All access is logged so we can track precisely who has accessed the record and for what purpose.